Glossop

-Glossop is a market town in the borough of High Peak, Derbyshire, England, 15 mi east of Manchester, 24 mi north-west of Sheffield and 32 mi north of Matlock.
+Glossop is a market town in the borough of High Peak, Derbyshire, England, 13 mi east of Manchester, 24 mi west-northwest of Sheffield and 32 mi north-east of Matlock.
 Near Derbyshire's borders with Cheshire, Greater Manchester, South Yorkshire and West Yorkshire, between 150 and 300 m above sea level, it is bounded by the Peak District National Park to the south, east and north.
 In 2021, it had a population of 17,825.

 Historically, the name Glossop refers to the small hamlet that gave its name to an ancient parish recorded in the Domesday Book of 1086 and then the manor given by William I of England to William Peverel.
 A municipal borough was created in 1866, which encompassed less than half of the manor's territory.
 The area now known as Glossop approximates to the villages that used to be called Glossopdale, on the lands of the Duke of Norfolk.
 Originally a centre of wool processing, Glossop rapidly expanded in the late 18th century when it specialised in the production and printing of calico, a coarse cotton.
 It became a mill town with many chapels and churches; its fortunes were tied to the cotton industry.

 Architecturally, the area is dominated by buildings constructed with the local sandstone; a number of these, including Glossop Gasworks, are grade II listed.
 Two significant former cotton mills and the Dinting railway viaduct remain.